Prince Harry Reportedly Isn’t Rushing To Have A Baby With Meghan Markle, Per ‘Hollywood Life’

 — Daily Mirror (@DailyMirror) September 16, 2018

 Meanwhile, the Markle family drama rages on.
 Just yesterday, half-sister Samantha sent a nasty birthday message to Harry, likening him to a hamster by posting a GIF.
-She put the message on her private Twitter page, which she’s since used to defend her actions.
+She put the message on her private Twitter page, as shared by The Sun.
+She’s since defended her actions.
 For example, this is what Samantha said in response to an article about her titled, “Meghan’s sister sends scathing birthday message to Prince Harry.”

 “No because if you look at my words verbatim all I have ever saying is be nice to our father and don’t be coldhearted.
 Any of you would defend your father.
 Fact.
 And if I joke about something that’s life.
 Lighten up @KensingtonRoyal.”